MoldyMacaroniX/dashword.net/_src/posts/youtube-trends-2021.md

 ---
 title: "The Most Popular Geometry Dash YouTube Trends in 2021"
-desc: "GD YouTube went through vast changes in 2021, at such a fast rate that you may have missed some of the trends that occurred.
-In this article, I'm going to cover four of these trends."
+desc: "Geometry Dash YouTube went through vast changes in 2021, at such a fast rate that you may have missed some of the trends that occurred.
+In this article, I'm going to cover four of these GD trends."
 image: https://i.imgur.com/cg13isN.jpeg
 date: 2022-03-12
 tags: